anam-hossain/laravel-and-elasticsearch/README.md

 php artisan elastic:create-index
 ```

-The above command will create an index like `world_1544094130` with a timestamp appended.
-After that, it will create two aliases world_write and world_read.
-Both aliases will point at the index `world_1544094130`.

-## Zero downtime reindexing
+The above command will create `world` index.

+## Push all data to ElasticSearch index

 ```
-php artisan elastic:reindex
+php artisan elastic:push-to-cluster
 ```

+The above command will push all data to `world` index.